Who gets hurt and who gets helped by the Senate health care bill

 Senate Majority Leader Mitch McConnell said the legislation would make health insurance more affordable, strengthen Medicaid and stabilize the insurance market.
 But a wide array of critics slam the bill, saying it would send premiums and deductibles skyrocketing for many, eviscerate Medicaid and leave millions uninsured.

-The non-partisan Congressional Budget Office is expected to issue its analysis of the bill early next week.
+The nonpartisan Congressional Budget Office is expected to issue its analysis of the bill early next week.
 Until then, CNNMoney lays out how the plan would affect Americans.

 Who gets helped